playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 // update code called every frame Rotate.prototype.update = function(dt) {
     if (this.local) {
-        this.entity.rotateLocal(0, tihs.speed*dt, 0);
+        this.entity.rotateLocal(0, this.speed * dt, 0);
     } else {
-        this.entity.rotate(0, this.speed*dt, 0);
+        this.entity.rotate(0, this.speed * dt, 0);
     }
 };
 ```

 The update method is called for each entity every frame while the entity, the script component and the script instance are enabled.
-Each frame `update` is passed the time in seconds since the last frame.
+Each frame `dt` is passed as argument, which is time in seconds since the last frame.

 If a script component has multiple scripts attached to it, `update` is called in the order of the scripts on the component.